ArthurSudbrackIbarra/cloney-documentation/docs/index.md

 ## Getting Started with Cloney

-Now that you have a glimpse of what Cloney can do, it's time to dive deeper into how to use it effectively.
+Now that you have a glimpse of what Cloney, can do, it's time to dive deeper into how to use it effectively.
 Head over to the [Getting Started](getting-started.md) guide to set up Cloney and begin using it for your Git projects.